armory/docs/content/en/plugins/scale-agent/release-notes/agent-plugin/agent-plug-v-0-11-52.md

 ---

 ### Changes
-- Load CRDs from config file when validating search api
+- Load CRDs from config file when validating search api.